 - Scaling the Programme

-At the end of the session, Professor Brest brought up the topic of outcomes vs. impact, and had the room reflect on the question: “What would happen if we did not implement our strategy”.
-APC Chairman Stanley Tan then brought up the idea of “gaining traction with our strategies” and that “philanthropists should have done more anyway to ensure that solution will be solved”.
-Professor Brest agreed but added that correlation does not equal causation and challenged us to think about what happened in between that led to this outcome.
+Towards the end of the session, Prof Brest brought up the topic of outcomes vs. impact with the question: “What would happen if we did not implement our strategy”, emphasising that there could be situations where programme success could have happened without a philanthropists’ intervention.
+APC Chairman Stanley Tan asked the question of “gaining traction with our strategies” where “philanthropists should have still do more to ensure that solution will be solved more efficiently”.
+Prof Brest agreed but added that correlation does not equal causation and challenged us to think about additional factors- both natural and intervention contribution that led to this outcome.
 This will help in the scaling process so that philanthropists know what combination had allowed the design to work and will be able to make a better prediction of what to anticipate.

-While this is the first event that APC has in conjunction with AVPN, many members voiced positive feedback on the workshop conducted by Professor Brest and that there were many insightful takeaways from the session.
-The most important lesson that members walked away with is the importance of collaboration.
-The group activity allowed philanthropists from different backgrounds to envision different paths to success for the same problem through learning.
-As APC CEO Laurence Lien stated, “APC focuses on the principles of philanthropists; the key is not just what we want to do, but for our member to learn effective practices”, which we hope the workshop with Professor Brest did for our members as well as other attendees!
+While this is the first event that APC has in conjunction with AVPN, many members voiced positive feedback on the workshop, saying that there were many insightful takeaways from the session.
+The most important lesson that members walked away with is the importance of how to kickstart effective collaboration.
+The group activity allowed philanthropists from different backgrounds to envision different paths to success for the same problem through shared learning.
+As APC CEO Laurence Lien stated, “APC focuses on the key principles of philanthropy; the key is not just what we want to do, but for our members to learn effective practices”, this is what we hope the workshop with Prof Brest did for our members as well as other attendees!